KerollosEmd/KerollosEmd/README.md

 </p>
 -->

-- 🔭 I’m currently working on my graduation project
+- 🔭 I’m currently working as Embedded SW Engineer @ Valeo
-- 👯 I’m looking to collaborate on  Embedded System Projects in companies or statrups.
 - 💬 Ask me about any think you want that if I can help, I won't be late as I can.
 - 📫 reach me by sending email on kerollosemad26@gmail.com or calling on my phone +201555744328 don't be Shy 😄